skyemakable/ShowerTunes/README.md

 This is where ShowerTunes comes in.
 Using a Metawear device as a humidity sensor in the bathroom, you can reach a baseline with the humidity levels in the bathroom and automatically start your favorite playlist on your Bluetooth speaker.

 ## Project Goals
-* Set up Metawear cpro model to monitor and send humidity levels to a mobile android app
+* Set up Metawear CPRO model to monitor and send humidity levels to a mobile android app

 * Design app for android phone to receive humidity information and display in user-friendly interface